dpbac/Forecasting-Walmart-sales-with-Azure/README.md

 ## Screen Recording

-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+Click [here](https://youtu.be/U2KGHlXrTfQ) to see a short demo of the project in action showing:

 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response